Questions about PSJP

 -

 All students living in (i.e. has a permanent address) and attending high school in the U.S. and Puerto Rico, including refugees, undocumented and DACAmented students, are encouraged to apply.
+International students boarding in the U.S. are not eligible.
 Applicants living abroad will not be considered, regardless of citizenship.

 -